GamriKamal/Spring-Boot-WEB-Application/README.md

 ***make build project***: This goal builds the project with maven.

 The domain for which the home page of the web application is available: http://127.0.0.1:8080/welcomePage

+On the site, you can register, log in to your account, add movies or TV series to the "Watch later" or "Favorite movies/TV series" section.
+You can also search for your movies or TV series.
+Each movie or TV series has its own additional page, which has a rating, description and a full cast of actors and directors.